Cognoscan/fog-pack/schema.md

 ### `query`, `in`, and `nin`

 The `query` field (if present) contains a boolean.
-If set to true, it generally allows queries to have validators with `in` and `nin` fields. `in` specifies a limited set of allowed values, while `nin` specifies a limited set of prohibited values.
+If set to true, it allows queries to have validators with `in` and `nin` fields. `in` specifies a limited set of allowed values, while `nin` specifies a limited set of prohibited values.

 Validator Types
 ---------------